 My dog or cat is on medication.
 Can I bring his meds and is there an additional charge?

 If your dog is cooperative, it's not a problem.
 We will administer oral or topical medications according to your veterinarian's instructions.
-There is no additional charge in most cases.
+There is no additional charge in most cases but we may add a daily $2-$4 charge if meds or even diets are ovely complicated.

 We cannot give injections to or ‘force pill’ a dog or cat.